SSXModding/ssxog/README.md

 ## Why not a matching decompilation?

-While this was briefly considered, the time it would take is far greater, let alone the fact that tooling for matching decompilations is nearly nonexistant and would have to be written from scratch specifically for this project.
+While this was briefly considered, the time it would take is far greater, let alone the fact that tooling for matching decompilations for the PS2 is nearly nonexistant and would have to be written from scratch specifically for this project.

 Later on, it might be worth considering again, however, for now, a functional decompilation will mean faster, more promising results.